StephenZhang945/P2_Traffic_Sign_Classifier/Writeup_Traffic_Sign_Classifier.md

 * test set accuracy of 0.985

 If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
+* What was the first architecture that was tried and why was it chosen? ————lenet architecture has been chosen, since this is effective image classifier architecture.
-* What were some problems with the initial architecture?
+* What were some problems with the initial architecture?————in previous time, training accuracy and validation accuracy is not exceed 90%.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.————in the first try, i didn't add augmented image, low accuracy on both of training set and validation set, then i generated augmented image by translate, rotate and resize.
 * Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+How were they adjusted and why?———— 1:Frist try epochs set as 56, but i found that both training and validation accuracy are not increase after 7 or 8 epochs, so i turn it to 10 epochs.
+  2:BATCH_SIZE has been tuned from 156 to 126, accuracy is not keep pace with it, so keep this value.
+  3:Inital learning-rate is 0.05, highest validation accuracy is 92%, tweek it to 0.005, hit 98%.

 ### Test a Model on New Images